ajithpall/project3/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+step 1 : I need to complete responsive design and full ui functions first step 2 : I need to complete the backend task using a firebase step 3 : I need to don my all things to the node.js and mysql